 Virtual Tournament Industry Representatives independently judge a specific school's set of teams if that school posts more than two teams.
 Schools with two or fewer teams bypass the virtual tournament.
+If fewer than eight total teams compete, all schools may bypass the virtual tournament.
 Schools may select their own industry representatives or select from a set of judges provided by University of Tulsa IPC administrators.
-Virtual Tournament Industry Representatives shall judge each team according to the presentation scoring sheet
+Virtual Tournament Industry Representatives shall judge each team according to the presentation scoring sheet.